Northern Rocky Mountains Provincial Park

 Northern Rocky Mountains Provincial Park is a provincial park in British Columbia, Canada.
 It is located in the north-eastern part of the province, 90 km south-west from Fort Nelson and it is bordered to the north by the Alaska Highway.
 Access is mostly done by boat, aircraft, on horseback or by hiking.

 At 6,657.1 km2, it is the largest protected area in the Muskwa-Kechika Management Area and the third largest provincial park in British Columbia.
 The park borders Stone Mountain Provincial Park to the north-west and Kwadacha Wilderness Provincial Park to the south-west, creating a large contiguous protected area in the Muskwa Ranges of the Canadian Rockies.

-Water features
+History

+Northern Rockies Mountain Provincial Park is the largest protected site within the Muskwa-Kechika Management Area, a wilderness area established in 1998.
+The park is among seven sites that are recommended to be protected by the 1997 Fort Nelson Land and Resource Management Plan due to its unique ecological diversity.

+The park is established in December 1986.
+In June 1999, the park was expanded with the inclusion of the Wokkpash Recreational Area to protect the ecological heritages of the area.

+In 2000, a public advisory group was formed to initiate a management planning process for the park.
+The process was suspended for several years due to the need of increasing participation of Indigenous people but has been resumed since 2019.
+The public, stakeholder, and the First Nations were all included for the update of the plan.
+This allowed public to give extra information through mails, online forms, meeting and open houses.
+All information were gathered on the webpage and was used to draft the final management plan.

+Geography

 The area is notable for a range of water features including rivers, streams, waterfalls, rapids, small glaciers and lakes.
 Its rivers include the Tetsa, Chischa, and Muskwa, and its creeks include the Gathto, Kluachesi, Dead Dog and Chlotapecta.